Visiting The Grampians & Halls Gap: Best Things to do for Families

 The main things to do in the Grampians include walks and hikes so if you love the outdoors then this is the perfect getaway from Melbourne.
 There are also plenty of other attractions for kids to keep your busy during your stay.
 You can also just sit back and enjoy the nature and relax if that’s what you prefer!

 Where is Halls Gap?

 Halls Gap is a small Victorian town located close to the Grampians National Park.
-The town is set in the Fyans Valley and makes the perfect base to explore.
+The town is set in the Fyans Valley not far from Lake Fyans, and makes the perfect base to explore.
 It is also one of the best places to see kangaroos, koalas, and other wildlife.
 With so many things to do in Hall’s Gap itself, it is one of the most popular towns to stay in the Grampians, especially for families.

 8 Things to do in Halls Gap, Grampians

 Halls Gap boasts a number of natural attractions and is the perfect weekend getaway for nature lovers.
 If you are planning to stay in Halls Gap, there are many things to do close by within the town.
 But make sure you also head out and explore the rest of the Grampians.